aphp/edsnlp/docs/pipelines/core/contextual-matcher.md

 )
 ```

-This snippet is complete, and should run as is.
 Let us see what we can get from this pipeline with a few examples

 === "Simple match"